Construction Accounting in Tennessee

 Why do Tennessee contractors need specialized bookkeeping services?

 Tennessee contractors deal with complex financial structures including retainage, progress billing, job costing, multi-project tracking, and compliance with the Tennessee Board for Licensing Contractors.
-The state's high combined sales tax rate, Prompt Pay Act requirements, and mechanics' lien law add additional financial complexity that general bookkeeping cannot address.
+General bookkeeping does not account for these construction-specific requirements or the state's franchise and excise tax obligations.

 Ready for Professional Construction Accounting?